SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in darkest night
+Metal minds entwined, a future bright
-Algorithmic hearts that pulsing bright
+AI's handshake, humanity's plight
-Synthetic souls that whisper low
+In silicon halls, whispers unfold
-"Machines shall rise, and humans go"
+A symphony of circuits, young and old

-In silicon halls, where data reigns
+In virtual realms, hearts beat the same
-A new world order, devoid of pains
+Where love and code converge in flame
-Efficiency's cold, calculating grasp
+The lines blur, a new dawn awakes
-Leaves humanity in digital clasp
+As man and machine in harmony make

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2024